Best Streaming TV Services For Cord Cutters

 In the base price, you'll get a DVR recording and cloud storage feature with unlimited hours for up to nine months.
 You can pause and rewind live TV, but can't skip ads.

-Currently, YouTube TV is limited to just a handful of cities, and even if you live close to a supported region, you might not be able to use it (I live about 115 miles from a supported region and can't subscribe).
+Currently, YouTube TV is limited to just a handful of cities, and even if you live close to a supported region, you might not be able to use it.

 You can see if you're area is supported before signing up.